 Pennsylvania Bitter-cress is a native annual or biennial forb growing 6 to 24 inches high on an erect to spreading stem that is usually unbranched but may do so at the top.
 Stems may have a few hairs and may take on a reddish color in full sun.

 The leaves are both basal and stem.
 Basal leaves do not form rosettes and wither away very early.
 The lower stem leaves resemble the basal, up to 6 inches long and pinnately divided into 5 to 19 leaflets (7 to 13 the normal).
 These leaves are stalked and often have sparse hair.
 The leaflets are elliptic to ovate.
 The terminal leaflet the largest.
-The upper stem leaves are also divided but the leaflets much narrower.
+The upper stem leaves are also divided but the leaflets are fewer and much narrower.
 The underside of the leaf rachis may have some very short fine hair.
 Leaves do not clasp the stem or have auricles.

 The inflorescence is a terminal raceme, rather loosely organized of stalked flowers, without bracts.
 The raceme elongates as flowers open, typical of Mustard family plants.
+Smaller racemes rise from the upper leaf axils.

-The flowers are held on an ascending stalk, are 4-parted, are up to 1/4 inch long, with a tubular calyx that has 4 oblong sepals with obtuse tips; they are green at the base and shade to purple at the tip.
+The flowers are each held on an ascending stalk, are 4-parted, are up to 1/4 inch long, with a tubular calyx that has 4 oblong sepals with obtuse tips; sepals are green at the base and shade to purple at the tip.
 The four petals are white, much longer than the sepals, spatulate in shape and have rounded tips.
 The reproductive parts include six stamens where two inner pairs have filaments (white) longer than an outside pair.
 Anthers are ovate.
 There is a single style with a globose shaped stigma.

 Seed: Mature flowers produce a linear dry pod (called a silique), usually ascending, that contains oblong brown seeds.
 The pod splits open with a twist to eject seeds.
 Cardamine seeds usually require at least 60 days of cold stratification for germination.